DeveloperDunne/sports-snaps_frontend/README.md

 <br>

-1. Create and publish a new posts.
+1. Create and publish a new post.

-2. Create a new users.
+2. Create a new user.

 3. Delete users.